 What I do is I make some examples so I understand how the HTMLs are working (how to get data from Fibery and puts it back), so I can make changes by hand and I need to use less credits.
 Otherwise you can get a second Fibery account perhaps to get more credits.
 12 or 20 euro’s per month is cheap if it really helps you move forward until Fibery’s new AI agent is announced.

 This is very powerful, I love this freedom!
-It’s great that Fibery is not just no code, but also has plays where you can actually code.
+It’s great that Fibery is not just no code, but also has places where you can actually code.
 We can do things that the Fibery team never foresaw, our creativity is the limit!
 This adds to the top of the pyramid of the hierarchy of needs (as well as strengthen some lower layers) described in the book ‘universal principles of design’.

 This blog post summarizes it well (and the book itself is also highly recommended):